Design Thinking & Policy Practice

 PhD Scholarship in Design Thinking and Policy Making Practice

-The Innovation Insights Hub is collaborating with The Policy Institute at King’s on two new PhD scholarships funded by both Kings College London and University of the Arts London.
+The Innovation Insights Hub is collaborating with The Policy Institute at King’s on a series of PhD studentships funded by both Kings College London and University of the Arts London.
 The collaboration presents a unique context for students to explore, develop and assess the intersections between design and policy.
+Three students are in place (two at UAL, one at Kings College London).
+A fourth studentship will be advertised to start in 2019 at Kings.

 Find out more about PhDs at University of the Arts London